 With the belief and slogan “basic sciences for all” the network envisions to be leading in creating gender balance representation in the basic sciences, on all levels from primary to tertiary education.
 Among other things, they aim to increase the number of women through mentorship for female students, organizing outreach activities and school visits, and opt for gender awareness in teaching.
 EANWoBAS will help girls in the region to learn about the enormous importance of basic sciences to individual, community and national development.

-- On individual basis, we expect more enrollment of girls in science based subjects.
+- On individual basis, we expect more enrolment of girls in science based subjects.
 We anticipate that these girls will be confident, focused with a positive attitude and determination for success in basic sciences, Betty says.